ralph-uy-aes/homelab/university-resources/ICS-451-data-networks/lecture_10.md

 #### IPv4
 - Every device on the internet can have an IP address
 - It's made of X.X.X.X where X is anything between 0-255
-- 32 bits, so 2^32 IPs are available which is aroudn 4 billion IPs
+- 32 bits, so 2^32 IPs are available which is around 4 billion IPs
 - Class A addresses are everything from 0-127
 	- Reserved for large scale organizations
 	- 128 companies are class A addresses